 People often support the use of electric fencing because it is nonlethal.
 However, electric fencing may be too costly or impractical for protecting large areas, such as cornfields (Calvert et al. 1992, Hygnstrom 1994, Jonker et al. 1998).
+However, improvements in electric fencing technology and cost-effectiveness have allowed some states to investigate more large-scale e-fencing options in places with large agricultural fields such as the Midwest.
 Construction and maintenance costs are also a concern.
 Posts, wire, chargers, and power sources need to be periodically checked, and all vegetation growing near wires should be regularly cut to prevent grounding.